 Brenda Medeiros, Owner/Director ~ "Miss" Brenda has been involved in the Montessori field for 16 years.
 She received her Montessori Early Childhood Certification from Northeast Montessori Institute and has owned and operated a Montessori school since 2001, initially as Owner/Director of The Children's School in Portsmouth, Rhode Island and presently as Owner/Director of Greenwood Montessori School, which she single-handedly established in 2004.
 Drawn to young children from an early age, Brenda is thrilled to have been given the opportunity to enter into the world of Montessori with her own two daughters, Kailyn and Alissa.
 Year after year, she continues to be amazed at the beauty, wonder and excitement within each child.

 Valerie Pecchia, Teacher ~ "Miss"Valerie is excited to be the newest member of the Greenwood Montessori School community and is "happy to have found a home here".
 She is a graduate of Rhode Island College and holds a Bachelor of Science, Master of Arts in Teaching, as well as a Master of Social Work.
 Additionally, Miss Valerie is certified in early childhood education both by the State of Rhode Island and the North American Montessori Institute.
-Having taught in the field for fifteen years, Miss Valerie is inspired by Maria Montessori's words: "The things (a child) sees are not just remember; they form a part of his soul."
+Having taught in the field for fifteen years, Miss Valerie is inspired by Maria Montessori's words: "The things (a child) sees are not just remembered; they form a part of his soul."

 Rachel Kutcher, Teacher ~ "Miss" Rachel is a Magna Cum Laude graduate of Rhode Island College, where she received a Bachelor of Science Degree in Elementary Education, with a concentration in Mathematics.
 It was while attending Rhode Island College that Rachel first became interested in the Montessori method of education.
 Her upbringing in a pacifist home gave her a unique understanding of the link between peace, spirituality and education that Maria Montessori promulgated.